Behavior Analysis

 Advanced Certificate

-SDSU's Department of Special Education offers a verified course sequence (VCS) from the Behavior Analyst Certification Board® towards the BCBA, as well as the Advanced Certificate in Behavior Analysis.
+SDSU's Department of Special Education offers a course sequence that meets the behavior-analytic coursework requirements for those pursuing the BCBA Pathway 2 eligibility route.
+This meets one of the requirements needed to take the exam from the Behavior Analyst Certification Board® towards the BCBA.
+Graduates obtain an Advanced Certificate in Behavior Analysis.

 Note: If you want to enroll at SDSU only to take the courses toward the BCBA, you must enroll in the Advanced Certificate in Behavior Analysis.
 (If you want a certificate from SDSU, you must take at least 12 units.)
 Therefore, all candidates should enroll in the Advanced Certificate program.